testmycode/tmc-sandbox/README.markdown

 The technical details are documented in `web/plugins/maven_cache.rb`.

-The cache must be explicitly enabmed in `site.yml`.
+The cache must be explicitly enabled in `site.yml`.